spermi/Unitarius/README.md

 AuthController methods emit extra headers (e.g., `X-Debug-Token-HasError`) and display raw exception traces to aid troubleshooting.

-### Next work

-Ensure at least one admin always remains in the system.

-Prevent admins from removing their own admin role (self-demote guard).

 #### RBAC helper functions

 - `can($perm)` – returns true when the logged-in user has the given permission (wildcards supported).